Srihar1-raman/titanic-data-pre-processing/README.md

-basic pre-processing of a data, before any ml, statistical model is executed on the data.
+basic pre-processing of a data, before any ml, statistical model is executed on it.

 key features:
 - managing good/bad data